The $\Lambda$-coalescent speed of coming down from infinity

-Now (\ref{Esufi1})-(\ref{Elasta}) yield (\ref{Esufi}), and therefore the statement of the lemma, with appropriately chosen $n_0$. \end{proof} {\bf Acknowledgement.} We are grateful to Etienne Pardoux for his careful reading of a preliminary draft, and to anonymous referees for their valuable comments and suggestions.
-The research project on which both the current work and \cite{bbl2} report, started at the time when J.B.~was a junior faculty at Universit\'e de Provence, while N.B.~was a postdoctoral fellow and V.L.~a junior faculty at the University of British Columbia.
+We are grateful to Etienne Pardoux for his careful reading of a preliminary draft, and to anonymous referees for their valuable comments and suggestions.
+The research project on which both the current work and \cite{bbl2} report, started at the time when J. Berestycki was a junior faculty at Universit\'{e} de Provence, while N. Berestycki was a postdoctoral fellow and V. Limic a junior faculty at the University of British Columbia.